-- The Company has its own Board adopted business model based on insurance on the Danish market. - The Company has its own Board adopted policies on key areas in accordance with the regulatory requirements.
+- The Company has its own Board adopted business model based on insurance on the Danish market - The Company has its own Board adopted policies on key areas in accordance with the regulatory requirements

 The Company does not have any separate Board committees; all mentions hereof should read as reference to the entire Board of Directors.
-The Company's business is overseen by a Board of Directors.
+The Company's business is overseen by the Board.